Grand-Axe/Okeuvo-Lite/ReadMe.md

 ![Have a beautiful day](Images/path.png?raw=true)

 Increase in complexity of meanings is in proportion to increase in x and y coordinates.
-A consequence of this (through composability) is that items with higher x or y coordinates cannot be used in the definitions of items with lower x or y coordinates.
+A consequence of this (through composability) is that items with higher x or y coordinates cannot be used as the primary function (hypernym) in the definitions of items with lower x or y coordinates.

 For now the meaning grid is provided as is.
 Please read the contents of the "Disclosure" folder to understand the theory behind it.